cmartinellicm/react-node-integration/README.md

 ## About project

 Integration between a frontend in React and a REST API developed in Node.js.
+contato.js page was implemented to send message to API and show all messages on screen.

 ## References